 - In Return of the Jedi, the strike team that lands on Endor to deactivate the Death Star's defense shield uses a stolen Imperial shuttle to get past the security.
-Turns out that Darth Vader knew what they were up to, but allowed them to land in order to lure them into a trap.
+Turns out that Darth Vader knew what they were up to, but allowed them to land because he wanted Luke alive.

 - Serenity film.
 The title ship was disguised while running the gauntlet through the Reaver ships.

 - The Silence (2019): The Cult sends a little girl to the protagonists' hideout, knowing that they'll take her in out of pity, and strap phones under her clothes that are set to activate their alarms not long after the family brings her in, sending the movie's sound-sensitive monsters swarming towards the protagonists.